Please click here for an audio recording of this page.

 You may wish to consider discussing your situation with someone outside of the University.
 BPP University has a partnership with Total Wellness which is an online counselling service.
 If you would like to know more, please go to their website www.totalwellness.info where you can arrange to make an appointment.
 This service is free to BPP students.

-The Students’ Association have a range of literature which provides guidance on a range of topics for supporting your well-being during your studies.
-You can access information on internal and external wellbeing resources and general guidance on managing your own mental and physical health on this page
+The Students’ Association have a range of literature which provides guidance on a range of topics for supporting your wellbeing during your studies.
+You can access information on managing your mental and physical health on our Wellbeing Resources page.